• Skip to primary navigation

 I know Halloween is meant to be scary, but how cute are these!?
 We had them on a Halloween afternoon tea once, and I have been recreating them ever since.
 Halloween has become a big thing here in the UK in recent years, and I am not going to lie, I am happy about that.

-Our kids are in full Halloween mode, the house is decorated and we are eating as many spooky treats and meals as we can.
 You don't need to go crazy, as these doughnut bats are really easy to make and we have given ways to adapt them if you can't find the exact ingredients.
-These are perfect on a Halloween Platter.
+These are perfect on a Halloween Platter and with some Halloween Popcorn.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Variations

-• What to serve with Halloween Doughnut Bats
+• What to Serve with Halloween Doughnut Bats

 • Frequently Asked Questions

-• More Halloween recipes
+• More Halloween Recipes

 • Recipe